healsdata/jon.camp/content/blog/things-i-built/data-portability-google-music-to-last-fm.md

 categories:
   - music
   - learning
+summary: 'When Google announced earlier that Play Music was going away, I started considering other services with music discovery, After finding Last.FM, I cobbled together a few scripts to move my listening history from Google to the new service.'
 ---

 I've been a subscriber to Google Play Music / YouTube Premium since it launched in 2016.
 I watch a lot of YouTube videos on my TV with Chromecast -- YouTube Premium makes that ad-free.
 Combined with a music streaming service for the whole family and its definitely worth the $15 / month.